zigpy/zigpy/README.md

 Zigbee Home Automation integration with zigpy allows you to connect one of many off-the-shelf Zigbee adapters using one of the available Zigbee radio library modules compatible with zigpy to control Zigbee based devices.
 There is currently support for controlling Zigbee device types such as binary sensors (e.g., motion and door sensors), sensors (e.g., temperature sensors), lightbulbs, switches, and fans.

-Zigbee coordinator hardware from many different hardware manufacurer are support via radio libraries which translate their propriatory communication protocol into a common API which is shared among all radio libraries for zigpy.
-If some Zigbee coordinator hardware for other manufacurers is not supported yet by zigpy it is possible for any independent developer to step-up and develop a new radio library for zigpy which translates its propriatory communication protocol into the common API that zigpy can understand.
+Zigbee coordinator hardware from many different hardware manufacturers are supported via radio libraries which translate their proprietary communication protocol into a common API which is shared among all radio libraries for zigpy.
+If some Zigbee coordinator hardware for other manufacturers is not supported by yet zigpy it is possible for any independent developer to step-up and develop a new radio library for zigpy which translates its proprietary communication protocol into the common API that zigpy can understand.

 zigpy contains common code implementing Zigbee ZCL, ZDO and application state management which is being used by various radio libraries implementing the actual interface with the radio modules from different manufacturers.
 The separate radio libraries interface with radio hardware adapters/modules over USB and GPIO using different native UART serial protocols.